extenda/shared-workflows/composite-actions/generic/dora/README.md

   with:
     SECRET_AUTH: ${{ secrets.SECRET_AUTH }}
     GCLOUD_AUTH: ${{ secrets.GCLOUD_AUTH_PROD }}
-    product-name: <Name of the product, that this service belongs to in Jira>
+    product-name: <Name of the product, that this service belongs to in Jira> # example - IAM
-    product-component: <Name of the product component, that this service belongs to in Jira>
+    product-component: <Name of the product component, that this service belongs to in Jira> # example - IAM
-    jira-project-key: <Key of the product, that this service belongs to in Jira>
+    jira-project-key: <Key of the product, that this service belongs to in Jira> # example - HII
 ```
 ### Requirements